-1. It shall be unlawful for the owner of any animal to permit the same to run or go or be at large on any street or public place within the Town or upon the premises of any other person without permission of such other person, unless the animal is accompanied by a person and is under control, as such term is defined in this Section.
-2. For purposes of this Section, control shall mean that the animal is on a leash, cord or chain not more than ten (10) feet in length held by a person of sufficient age, size and physical ability to restrain the animal.
-Electronic leashes designed to control the animal while said animal is on any street or public place within the Town or upon the premises of any other person without permission of such other person are specifically prohibited.
+A. It shall be unlawful for the owner or keeper of any animal to permit the same to run or go or be at large on any street or public place within the Town or upon the premises of any other person without permission of such other person, unless the animal is accompanied by a person and is under control, as such term is defined in this Title.

-3. It shall be unlawful to tether any animal on any property other than that of the owner without permission of the property owner or occupant or to allow any animal tethered on the property of the owner to have access to property other than that of the animal owner.
+B. It shall be unlawful to tether any animal on any property other than that of the owner without permission of the property owner or occupant or to allow any animal tethered on the property of the owner to have access to property other than that of the animal owner.

-4. In addition to any other remedy provided by the Town to prohibit the running at large of animal, any animal running at large may be seized and impounded pursuant to this Section.
+C. In addition to any other remedy provided by the Town to prohibit the running at large of an animal, any animal running at large may be seized and impounded pursuant to this Section.

-B. It shall be unlawful for any owner to fail to securely confine any unspayed animal in the state of estrus (heat), in a house, building or secure enclosure, in such a manner that such animal cannot come in contact with another animal except for planned breeding, and such that the animal does not create a nuisance by attracting other animals.
+D. It shall be unlawful for any owner or keeper to fail to securely confine any unspayed animal in the state of estrus (heat), in a house, building or proper enclosure, in such a manner that such animal cannot come in contact with another animal except for planned breeding, and such that the animal does not create a nuisance by attracting other animals.
 When outside on the property of the owner for metabolic waste elimination, the animal must be physically restrained on a hand-held leash.
-Owners who do not comply may be ordered to remove the animals in heat to a boarding kennel, veterinary hospital or Animal Shelter.
+Owners or keepers who do not comply may be ordered to remove the animals in heat to a boarding kennel, veterinary hospital or animal shelter.
 All expenses incurred as a result of the confinement shall be paid by the owner of the animal.
-Failure to comply with the removal order shall be a violation of this Section and the animal shall then be impounded as prescribed in this Chapter.
+Failure to comply with the removal order shall be a violation of this Section and the animal shall then be impounded as prescribed in this Title.